toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 ### A Culture Of Testing

 **Tip 70: Test Your Software, or Your Users Will** Test ruthlessly.
-Don’t make your users find bugs for you.
+Don't make your users find bugs for you.

 Testing, design, coding-it's all programming.